samueldashadrach/openai-translate/README.md

  - audiobus, apematrix etc - does not work, because regular video call don't expose themselves as an endpoint for this app to hook
    - o3 says android does not support piping audio from an app to a video call app either

 ---

-This project no longer necessary.
+This project no longer necessary for PC.

 Figured out much easier solution.